Dalida: "Les Enfants du Pirée" and "Itsi bitsi petit bikini"; transition to yé-yé and first Olympia concert residency

 This success was followed by "Milord", a number one in Austria, Germany and Italy, after which her first album issued solely for the Italian public was named.
 Dalida then completed a year-long world tour, performing in countries across Europe, in Canada and in several Arab states.
 In December, she issued an EP Joyeux Noël collecting four of the best-known holiday carols in French, and her New Year's show Réveillon de Paris broke the record for a TV audience, with nearly six million viewers.

 In January 1961, Dalida covered The Drifters' "Save the last dance for me" as "Garde-moi la dernière danse", reaching the top two.
 It remained her biggest French hit of the year as she undertook another year-long world tour, which started in Tehran on 18 February in front of the Iranian royal family in their Sa'dabad Palace.
 With a total of almost 200 dates, the last leg of the tour included Dalida's first own concert residency at the Olympia, which started on 6 December.
 Due to her recent love affair, her divorce from Morisse and her new yé-yé direction, several critics announced this to be "attestment of an end and downfall of Dalida".
 Dalida "brought the house down" according to Beuve-Méry of Le Monde; the month-long show was a sell-out success, with the first night being broadcast live by Radio Europe N°1.
 Among other musicians who attended, she was congratulated by Édith Piaf, who told her: "You are a winner, like me.
 After me, it will be you."
 Dalida also set the record for the largest public attendance and the longest-running concert residency at the Olympia, with a total of 52,000 spectators over the course of 30 days, a record that she would break herself in 1981.
-At the very end of the year, on 30 December, Dalida completed her world tour at the Ancienne Belgique in Bruxelles, Olympia's Belgian equivalent.
+At the end of the year, on 30 December, Dalida completed her world tour at the Ancienne Belgique in Bruxelles, Olympia's Belgian equivalent.